1.1 What Is Cloud Computing?

 Edge Locations

-Edge locations are data centers used by Amazon CloudFront (CDN) and other services to cache content closer to end users for lower latency.
-There are far more edge locations than Regions or AZs.
+Edge locations are sites used by Amazon CloudFront (the CDN) and other edge services to cache content close to end users for lower latency.
+There are far more edge locations than Regions or AZs, putting content within a short network hop of most users worldwide.

 Which of the following is NOT one of the five essential characteristics of cloud computing as defined by NIST?